 – 4 days / 3 nights customized and private tour

-– Explore the beauty of Ha Giang on the back of the motobike
+- Explore the beauty of Ha Giang on the back of the motorbike or in a car

 - Local Food Culture Experiences

-– Trekking, swimming and Learning to ride a motorbike with our instructor is an option at an additional cost.
+- Trekking, swimming, and learning to ride a motorbike with our instructor is an option at an additional cost.

 Ha Giang is a fantastic destination to visit on a bike or on foot, climbing the dizzying pass that clings to the slopes of the mountains for unrivaled views of the wonderful border region.